jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) if the person has no spouse, civil union partner, or de facto partner during the entitlement period, and the person’s family scheme income for the relationship period containing the entitlement period is more than $79,000, 21 cents for each complete dollar of the excess; or
     (ii) if the person has a spouse, civil union partner, or de facto partner during the entitlement period, and the person’s family scheme income, the family scheme income of their spouse, civil union partner, or de facto partner, or the sum of those incomes for the relationship period containing the entitlement period is more than $79,000, 21 cents for each complete dollar of the excess:
   (b) days is the number of days in the entitlement period excluding—
-    (i) the days on which the dependent child is less than 1 year old:
+    (i) the days on which the dependent child is less than 1 year old, if the dependent child was born before 1 April 2026:
     (ii) the days of any calendar months in which the person receives protected Best Start tax credit as described in section MG 4.
 Order in Council increasing amount
 (3) The amounts in subsection (2)﻿(a) may be changed as prescribed by the Governor-General by Order in Council under section MF 7 (Orders in Council).